2009/11/20: Arcis-sur-l’Aube 107 km

-We made a good distance, arriving in Arcis-sur-Aube and finding quiet little hotel by the river.
+We made a good distance, arriving in Arcis-sur-Aube and finding a quiet little hotel by the river.

-We’ve pretty well decided that we’ll wrap up up our journey in Paris, and buy homeward plane tickets once we’ve seen to Chris’s passport problem.
-It only makes sense to stop cycling in Paris: The weather is deteriorating, Christmas is approaching, and the roof of our house in Vancouver is leaking and needs attention.
+We’ve pretty well decided that we’ll wrap up our journey in Paris, and buy homeward plane tickets once we’ve seen to Chris’s passport problem.
+It only makes sense to stop cycling in Paris: The weather is deteriorating, Christmas is approaching, and the roof of our house in Vancouver is leaking and in need of attention.
 I guess all journeys must end.